 Laura has a special interest in eating, dieting and weight disorders.
 During her training, she worked with adult eating disorder patients at the Westmead Eating Disorder Day Patient Program, providing both individual and group therapy.
 Laura has witnessed the struggle that many patients face, and how difficult it can often be to ‘give up’ an eating disorder.
 Oftentimes having an eating disorder fulfils a purpose in a client’s life.
 Laura helps clients to consider the short- and longer-term cost of disordered eating, in terms of the impact on health, mood, and social isolation.
 She supports clients in challenging their eating-disordered thoughts and behaviours, and helps them to reconnect with aspects of their life that were previously important and valued, such as family, friends, work/study, and spiritual wellbeing.

-Laura also has ample experience working as a school psychologist.
+Laura also has ample experience working as a school psychologist and holds a concurrent position at Know Grammar School, providing support to Grade 8 students and boarders.
 She helps children and adolescents with difficulties in areas of bullying, study-related stress, school refusal, mood and anxiety disorders, family conflict, grief, behavioural problems, social skills difficulties, and attentional problems.
 She is open to working with individuals as well as family members to achieve the best therapeutic outcome.
 Laura understands how school can be stressful, especially in later years with increased academic workload and high expectations to perform.
 She has undergone training in the Study Without Stress program for HSC students and the Chilled program for adolescent anxiety, and is well equipped to help children and adolescents better manage their study routines to reduce school-based worry and stress.
 Laura is also experienced in providing psychometric assessment for learning, attentional and behavioural difficulties.

 Laura maintains a strong interest in cancer survivorship.
 She understands the difficulties that people face during this time, such as fearing cancer recurrence, and managing treatment side effects.
 Many patients are unhappy with how their body has changed after cancer treatment, or else feel fatigued and unable to maintain previous activities.
 Cancer can have a profound impact not only on the individual, but on the family unit.
 Laura can provide support and guidance during this time, and help clients and their families adjust to life post-cancer.